Death Stranding 2: On the Beach: Reception

 Death Stranding 2: On the Beach received "generally favorable reviews", according to review aggregator website Metacritic.
-OpenCritic reported a top critic average score of 90%, with 95% of critics recommending the game.
-In Japan, four critics from Famitsu gave the game a total score of 39 out of 40, with three critics awarding the game a perfect 10.
+OpenCritic reported that 95% of critics recommended the game.
+In Japan, four critics from Famitsu gave the game a total score of 39 out of 40, with three critics awarding the game with perfect 10 on scoring.

 Simon Cardy of IGN described Death Stranding 2 as "a more accomplished achievement in nearly every facet" over its predecessor, and that it is "an inventive journey packed full of both shock and awe, the sort of bold work that deserves to be encouraged".
 Scott Duwe writing for Destructoid said Death Stranding 2 has "more varied and improved gameplay than the original", said it is "one of the best-looking games ever made" and praised its soundtrack and storyline.

+Reviewers also highlighted the game's presentation, performances, and atmosphere.
+Writing for The Guardian, Phil Iwaniuk called it a "hypnotising arthouse game" and praised its atmosphere, performances, and refined mechanics.
+In a more mixed assessment for GameSpot, Diego Nicolás Argüello wrote that the sequel was "good but not great", arguing that it was too focused on revisiting ideas from the first game.

+PC Gamers Windows review described the Nixxes port as visually strong, with multiple upscalers and generally high frame rates, while noting occasional stuttering.